rohan-kekatpure/rohan-kekatpure.github.io/_posts/2024-08-10-getting-started-with-esp8266-arduino.md

 primarily developed for Arduino, the IDE nevertheless has been extended for use with other microcontrollers, including the ones from the ESP family (ESP8266 and ESP32).

+The steps to get started with the Arduino IDE are a breeze compared to those with MicroPython.
+Beyond the ease of the setup, however, there are more powerful advantages to using the Arduino IDE.
+First, there are hundreds of examples for each board type.
+These examples are invaluable in helping you test your setup or in getting you started quickly.
+Second, a lot of online help about specific projects is presented in the context of the Arduino IDE.
+Third, there are a lot of third party, hardware specific libraries (e.g. for IR remotes) on Github; they are written in C/C++ and can be loaded into the Arduino IDE using a single click.
+Fourth, the IDE makes the documentation of every function available with a single click.
+Sixth, the IDE supports auto-complete.
+Lastly, C/C++ is the primary language of Arduino (though it now supports MicroPython) which gives us a forcing function to learn this important embedded language.
+Of course, as mentioned above, use of C/C++ makes a vast body of code available for our use.